-Average Number comparison: Pre Covid-19 Post Covid-19 Referrals into Secondary Care (average per week) w/e 6th December 5,022 3,988 Referrals Urgent, suspected Cancer (average per week) w/e 6th December 542 523 New Outpatient Attendances (Year to Date includes Virtual) April to November 177,087 110,337 Follow Up Outpatient Attendances (Year to Date includes Virtual) April to November 367,867 244,555 Diagnostic 8 Weeks Breaches (Per Month) - November 2020 2,233 13,418 Patients over 62 Days open on Urgent, suspected cancer pathway (at 10th December 2020) 103 254 Elective Inpatient/ Daycase Procedures (Year to Date campared to same period 2019) to 30th November 2020 31,653 16,463 Quality & Performance Report Health Board 8 impact of poor health.

-Quadruple Aim 1: People in Wales have improved health and well-being and better prevention and self management even for their friends and neighbours.
-There will be a whole system approach to health and social care, in which services are only one element of supporting people to have better health and well-being throughout their whole lies, It will be a 'wellness' system, which aims to support and anticipate health needs, to prevent illness, and to reduce the
+Average Number comparison: Pre Covid-19 Post Covid-19 Referrals into Secondary Care (average per week) w/e 6th December 5,022 3,988 Referrals Urgent, suspected Cancer (average per week) w/e 6th December 542 523 New Outpatient Attendances (Year to Date includes Virtual) April to November 177,087 110,337 Follow Up Outpatient Attendances (Year to Date includes Virtual) April to November 367,867 244,555 Diagnostic 8 Weeks Breaches (Per Month) - November 2020 2,233 13,418 Patients over 62 Days open on Urgent, suspected cancer pathway (at 10th December 2020) 103 254 Elective Inpatient/ Daycase Procedures (Year to Date campared to same period 2019) to 30th November 2020 31,653 16,463 Quality & Performance Report Health Board 8 being but also for their family and for the people they care for, perhaps even for their friends and neighbours.
+There will be a whole system approach to health and social care, in which services are only one element of supporting people to have better health and well-being throughout their whole lies, It will be a 'wellness' system, which aims to support and anticipate health needs, to prevent illness, and to reduce the impact of poor health.